-Located near the town of Distomo, which is near Delphi, in the Boeotia region of Greece, the monastery preserves some 10th and 11th century art.
+Located near the town of Distomo, which is near Delphi, in the Boeotia region of Greece, the monastery preserves 10th and 11th century religious art.

 Two churches are here, adjacent to each other, the smaller Church of the Theotokos (10th century) and the larger cathedral church or Katholikon (1011-12AD).